-1 Q. [14:34:32] Fantastic.
-Now, before the break we were talking about the manner 2 in which these adaptive limiters would bring up the more quiet parts of the signal, or, 3 rather, they would ensure that large parts of the signal remain the same and the quiet 4 parts of the signal came up.
-And I had one quick question as a follow-up to that, The discontinuities that I pointed out earlier on involved a drop of volume 5 which is: 6 followed by a fade-in.
-Is it possible that in some cases that fade-in would be 7 compressed, so in layman's terms the fade-in would be less obvious, perhaps?
-8 A. [14:35:18] By the adaptive limiter?

-9 Q. [14:35:20] By the limiter, yes.

-A. [14:35:24] It's possible.
-My feeling are that if you are looking at the -- any discontinuity or anything that warrants further examination, you should be doing it from the original and not an enhanced version, because obviously the enhanced version, the information is modified slightly, includes certainly levels of discontinuities, any click caused by maybe a turning of the tape-recorder on or off, the level may be, may be altered.
-So you should definitely be not working from the enhanced version for that.

-Q. [14:36:06] Now, I would like to turn to the two reports that I have selected -- or, rather, it is perhaps a general question about the reports that I have selected for the Defence list of evidence.
-And as I think I remarked before the break, one set relates to the alleged Odek claim of responsibility and the latter relates to the Abok intercept.

-In the Odek intercept or with the Odek intercepts you have maintained exactly the same settings, whereas for the Abok report, settings changed between the two sides.
-So let me -- maybe that is not totally clear.
-In the Abok reports, we have a side A and a side B and likewise for the Odek.
+- 1 Q. [14:34:32] Fantastic.
+Now, before the break we were talking about the manner - 2 in which these adaptive limiters would bring up the more quiet parts of the signal, or, - 3 rather, they would ensure that large parts of the signal remain the same and the quiet - 4 parts of the signal came up.
+And I had one quick question as a follow-up to that, - 5 which is: The discontinuities that I pointed out earlier on involved a drop of volume - 6 followed by a fade-in.
+Is it possible that in some cases that fade-in would be - 7 compressed, so in layman's terms the fade-in would be less obvious, perhaps? - 8 A. [14:35:18] By the adaptive limiter? - 9 Q. [14:35:20] By the limiter, yes. - 10 A. [14:35:24] It's possible.
+My feeling are that if you are looking at the -- any - discontinuity or anything that warrants further examination, you should be doing it - 12 from the original and not an enhanced version, because obviously the enhanced - version, the information is modified slightly, includes certainly levels of - 14 discontinuities, any click caused by maybe a turning of the tape-recorder on or off, the - level may be, may be altered.
+So you should definitely be not working from the - 16 enhanced version for that. - 17 Q. [14:36:06] Now, I would like to turn to the two reports that I have selected -- or, - 18 rather, it is perhaps a general question about the reports that I have selected for - 19 the Defence list of evidence.
+And as I think I remarked before the break, one set - 20 relates to the alleged Odek claim of responsibility and the latter relates to the Abok - 21 intercept. - 22 In the Odek intercept or with the Odek intercepts you have maintained exactly the - 23 same settings, whereas for the Abok report, settings changed between the two sides. - 24 So let me -- maybe that is not totally clear.
+In the Abok reports, we have a side A - and a side B and likewise for the Odek.
 For the Odek reports, the settings are

-- 1 precisely the same, side A and B, whereas for the Abok reports, the side A and side B - 2 are different. - 3 Would -- perhaps we can -- it may be easier to look at them. - 4 A. [14:37:19] Yes, sure.
+1 precisely the same, side A and B, whereas for the Abok reports, the side A and side B